 And our water heaters can be a source of savings, too.
 Most households manage perfectly fine by keeping their water heater set to 120 degrees.

-This law includes more than a dozen incentives for homeowners to make purchases to run their homes on clean energy, including tax credits and rebates to help purchase heat pumps for home heating and cooling, heat pump water heaters and electric appliances like induction stoves.
+Federal tax credits and rebates make switching to more efficient electric technologies more affordable for many families.
+These tax credits and rebates can help families purchase heat pumps for home heating and cooling, heat pump water heaters and electric appliances like induction stoves.